-- A. Initial Eligibility Requirements: Students eligible to apply for the lottery to participate in the collegiate academy program must be (rising) 9th grade students who have a cumulative unweighted GPA of 3.0 in all academic coursework and a cumulative unweighted GPA of 3.0 in at least one academic high school course taken as an 8th grader; must include Algebra I. Collegiate academy candidates must have a level 3, 4, or 5 on the 8th grade Florida Standards Assessment for English Language Arts.
-Collegiate academy students accepted into the cohort must demonstrate college readiness with appropriate college-ready Reading and Writing/English scores on a common placement exam by June 30th the year before 10th grade.
-Students must demonstrate college readiness with appropriate college-ready Mathematics scores on a common placement exam by June 30th the year before 11th grade.
-No student shall be enrolled in a college credit dual enrollment course (with the exception of SLS 1103, Strategies for Academic Success, taken during students' 9th grade spring semester) unless the student has demonstrated adequate precollegiate preparation on the appropriate sections of a college placement exam (see Appendix C for state required minimum scores). - B. Continued Eligibility Requirements: Collegiate academy students must maintain an unweighted cumulative high school GPA of 3.0 or higher and a college GPA of 3.0 or higher to continue in the Collegiate Academy program.
-Students will be allowed a probationary period if the college GPA falls below a 3.0 but remains higher than a 2.0.
-The student remains on probation until a minimum of seven (7) college credit hours have been attempted for GPA calculation purposes.
-However, it is the high school principal's discretion whether to allow the student to continue their eligibility in the Collegiate Academy once on probationary status.
+- A. Initial Eligibility Requirements: Students eligible to apply for the lottery to participate in the collegiate academy program must be (rising) 9th grade students who have a cumulative unweighted GPA of 3.0 in all academic coursework and a cumulative unweighted GPA of 3.0 in at least one academic high school course taken as an 8th grader must include Algebra I. Collegiate academy candidates must have a level 3, 4, or 5 on the 8th grade Florida Standards Assessment for English Language Arts.
+Collegiate academy students accepted into the cohort must demonstrate college readiness with appropriate college-ready scores on either the PERT, ACT, or SAT placement exams before the beginning of the 10th grade year.
+No student shall be enrolled in a college credit dual enrollment course (with the exception of SLS 1103, Strategies for Academic Success, taken during students' 9th grade spring semester) unless the student has demonstrated adequate precollegiate preparation on the appropriate sections of the PERT, ACT, or SAT (see Appendix C for state required minimum scores). - B. Continued Eligibility Requirements: Collegiate academy students must maintain an unweighted cumulative high school GPA of 3.0 or higher and a college GPA of 3.0 or higher to continue in the Collegiate Academy program.
+Students will be allowed one probationary semester if the college GPA falls below a 3.0 but remains higher than a 2.0.
 Students whose college GPA falls below a 2.0 will be dismissed from the program.
-Students whose college GPA does not improve to a 3.0 or higher after the probationary period will be dismissed from the program; however, if eligible, these students may continue college coursework through regular dual-enrollment status.
+Students whose college GPA does not improve to a 3.0 or higher after the probationary semester will be dismissed from the program; however, if eligible, these students may continue college coursework through regular dual-enrollment status.
 In this case, students are not guaranteed the courses needed for completion of their AA degree.
 If a student withdraws from a college credit course and receives the grade of "W," the high school principal makes the determination whether or not the student registers the next term.
 Furthermore, any student receiving a grade of "W" may repeat the course with the approval of the high school principal.